 The transportation world is rapidly moving toward electric, autonomous and high-voltage systems, and these increasingly complex frameworks require careful regulation to keep the public safe.

-To assure that trust, autonomous vehicle developers must understand and implement these standards to their fullest intent, in addition to addressing emerging standards, such as ISO/PAS 21448.
+To assure that trust, autonomous vehicle developers must understand and implement these functional safety standards to their fullest intent, in addition to addressing emerging standards, such as ISO/PAS 21448.

 Input: Understand the customer goals and objectives based on existing processes.